MP Estate Planning UK

 Access and identification essentials before you start

 Before you log in, gather the identifiers and access tools you will need so the process flows without stress.
+Having everything to hand before you start prevents frustrating lockouts and wasted time.

-Government Gateway: pick an organisation account
+Government Gateway: pick an Organisation account

 Keeping your ID, password and access code safe

 • Don’t: share passwords by unsecured email or text.
+If a trustee retires or is replaced, update access details immediately.

 Using the URN or UTR correctly